Berezhany: History

+World War II

-After the Polish Defensive War of 1939 and the outbreak of World War II the town was briefly occupied by Nazi Germany, after which it was transferred to the Soviet Union.
+After the Invasion of Poland of 1939 and the outbreak of World War II the town was briefly occupied by Nazi Germany, after which it was transferred to the Soviet Union.
 During the Soviet occupation many of the local inhabitants were sent to the Gulag camps; there was also a notable NKVD prison located in the town.
+In June 1941, at the onset of Operation Barbarossa, NKVD massacred from 174 to 300 prisoners held in Berezhany prison.

-In 1941, after the end of the Nazi-Soviet Alliance and the outbreak of the Russo-German War, the town was again occupied by Germany and attached to the so-called Distrikt Galizien of the General Government.
+On July 4, 1941, the town was again occupied by Germany and latter attached to the so-called Distrikt Galizien of the General Government.
 Before World War II Brzezany's Jewish population was about 4,000, while after 1939 this population tripled with an additional 8,000 Jews, refugees from eastern German-occupied territories.
-After the Soviets left in July 1941 (after murdering many Ukrainian civilians), the Ukrainians launched a pogrom, murdering dozens of the town's Jews, looting and injuring Jews.
+After the Soviets left in July 1941, enraged by the discovery of the bodies from the prison massacre, local Ukrainians launched a pogrom, resulting in the murder of dozens of the town's Jews, as well as looting and injuries inflicted upon them.
 In December 1941, approximately 1,000 Jews were killed in the Lityatyn forest.
 On 12 June 1943 the Nazis murdered almost all the Jews from the Brzezany ghetto and work camp at the local cemetery; only a few escaped.
 Between 1942 and the end of the war there was heavy partisan activity in the area, mostly by local branches of the Armia Krajowa.

-In 1944 the town was occupied in the course of Operation Tempest of the insurgent Polish Home Army, but the Polish nationalists were soon pushed aside as the town was occupied by the Red Army.
+In 1944 the town was liberated in the course of Operation Tempest of the insurgent Polish Home Army, but the Poles were soon pushed aside as the town was occupied by the Red Army.
 In 1945 it was annexed by the Soviet Union and attached to the Ukrainian SSR.

+Recent period

 Since 1991 it has been a part of Ukraine.

 Until 18 July 2020, Berezhany was designated as a city of oblast significance and served as the administrative center of Berezhany Raion though it did not belong to the raion.
 As part of the administrative reform of Ukraine, which reduced the number of raions of Ternopil Oblast to three, the city was merged into Ternopil Raion.

+Geography

+The city is located about 50 km (31 mi) from the administrative center of the oblast, Ternopil.
+The city is about 400 metres (1,300 ft) above sea level.